 The tea estate exquisite retail boutique, a beautiful showcase of all things tea.
 You might even find something ultra-rare as it is the first to have all of their teas before their release.

-This is the estate sleek and modern purpose built venue facility nestled in rolling hectares of tea fields.
-Royalties and celebrities have graved the place on numerous occasion.
+This is the estate sleek and modern purpose-built venue facility nestled in rolling hectares of tea fields.
+Royalties and celebrities have graved the place on numerous occasions.